4601 N. Fairfax Drive, Suite 1200

 Forum Essays - thought-provoking and stimulating opinion pieces on practices in the field, experiences with or historical chronicles of Lean Construction implementations, reflections on Lean Construction principles and tools.
 Essays may be founded in fact, conjecture, and/or speculations of the author(s).
-Forum Essays are blind-reviewed by two peer reviewers.
+Forum Essays are reviewed by the journal editors.

 Case Studies - descriptions of the application of Lean Thinking to the construction process and the results obtained.
 We welcome reports of failure, particularly where the authors also record their learning, as well as success.
 Case studies are welcome from practitioners as well as academics - taken together they can form the basis for research by others.
 There is no requirement for case studies to be backed up by extensive references to theory and literature.
 All we ask is that case studies acknowledge their sources - books or people - and are easy to read.
 At a minimum, a case study will be reviewed by 2 practitioners and 1 academic.

 Process Benchmarks - This is a document that summarizes experiences and knowledge gained from scholarly activities: